neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/00-native-assets.md

   1. The user "marks" the assets they wish to withdraw from the contract by constructing a transaction that sends those assets back to the smart contract.
   2. The user constructs a transaction that withdraws the previously "mark"ed assets to the desired address.

-NEO•ONE abstract this process such that you only need to define a method decorated with `@send` that returns `true` or `false`.
+NEO•ONE abstract this process such that you only need to define a method decorated with `@send` that throws an error on invalid transactions.
 NEO•ONE handles the rest.
 This method may also accept a final argument, a `Transfer` object, that contains the details of the pending transfer:

 ```typescript
 interface Transfer {